Ballyvaughan: Economy

 Today, Ballyvaughan's economy is mainly based on tourism.
-Its position on the coast road between Galway and the Cliffs of Moher brings significant pass-through tourism business to the village.
+Its position on the coast road between Galway and the Cliffs of Moher brings significant pass-through tourism business.
 Ballyvaughan has numerous pubs, restaurants, shops, B&Bs, self-catering cottages and other amenities.
 These include the new pier and slipway, constructed in 2006, which has opened up the area to boating, fishing, scuba diving and other maritime activities.
-Ballyvaughan is located on the Burren Way, a long-distance walking trail.
+Ballyvaughan is on the Burren Way, a long-distance walking trail.